svaksha/pythonidae/AI.md

 + [How a Russian mathematician constructed a decision tree - by hand - to solve a medical problem](http://fastml.com/how-a-russian-mathematician-constructed-a-decision-tree-by-hand-to-solve-a-medical-problem/)
 + [MST](http://healthyalgorithms.wordpress.com/2009/01/13/aco-in-python-pads-for-minimum-spanning-trees/) →  python algorithms for minimum spanning trees.

+## GPU
+* [cuML](https://github.com/rapidsai/cuml) :: is a suite of libraries that implement machine learning algorithms and mathematical primitives functions that share compatible APIs with other RAPIDS projects.

 ----